leonidas/codeblog/2012/2012-01-17-declarative-game-logic-afrp.md

     VBounce -> (dx,-dy)
 ```

-Now we can define the ball position in terms on bounce events:
+Now we can define the ball position in terms of bounce events:

 ```haskell
 ballPos :: Coroutine (Event BallBounce) BallPos